United States Bureau of Reclamation: Leadership

 Reclamation commissioners that have had a strong impact and molding of the Bureau have included Elwood Mead, Michael W. Straus, and Floyd Dominy, with the latter two being public-power boosters who ran the Bureau during its heyday.
 Mead guided the bureau during the development, planning, and construction of the Hoover Dam, the United States' first multiple-purpose dam.

 John W. Keys, the 16th Commissioner of the Bureau of Reclamation who served from July 2001 to April 2006, was killed two years after his retirement on May 30, 2008, when the airplane he was piloting crashed in Canyonlands National Park, Utah.

 On June 26, 2017, President Donald Trump nominated Brenda Burman to serve as the Commissioner of the United States Bureau of Reclamation.
 She was confirmed by the United States Senate on November 16, 2017.
 Burman is the first woman to ever lead the Bureau of Reclamation.
 David Murillo was serving as the acting commissioner of the bureau.
 Burman resigned on January 20 after the inauguration of the Biden Administration.

 The current Commissioner is Camille Calimlim Touton, the first Filipino American to head the agency.
 She was confirmed by the United States Senate on November 4, 2021.

+List of commissioners

+The following is a list of commissioners since 1902: